-Thousands of people have read Dr.Lundells´s article on the internet.
-People certainly like what he writes.
+Thousands of people have read Dr.Lundells’s article on the internet.
+People like what he writes.
 Why is that?
 Is it because he is bearer of the truth?
 Is it because he is a reliable scientist?
 Is it because he knows what has to be written to gain popularity?
 I leave it to you to judge for yourself.

-News agencies around the world have presented Dr. Lundell´s article with the notion that this is about someone who at last had the courage to speak the truth.
+News agencies around the world have presented Dr. Lundell’s article with the notion that this is about someone who at last had the courage to speak the truth.
 “Heart surgeon speaks out on what really causes heart disease”.
-People always want to read about heroes and those who dare.
-We tend to admire them and they have our sympathy, like David when he met Goliath.
+People love to read about heroes and those who dare.

 For decades scientists have been trying to understand the relationship between heart disease, cholesterol and inflammation.
 Recent evidence indeed suggests that inflammation may be an important contributor to cardiovascular disease.
 However, this so-called inflammatory hypothesis has yet to be proven.
 There are several ongoing trials aiming to test it.
 Until we have the results, nobody can claim to know the answer.

 Going against mainstream is a difficult task and you need courage to do it.
-Progress in medicine can often be traced to people who dare think outside the box.
+Very often people who dare think outside the box have made important contribution to medicine.
 However, if you are going to challenge what we call mainstream medicine and the current beliefs of the scientific community you must do it in a professional way.
 You must be sure you are standing on solid ground.
 You must have concrete arguments, otherwise your theories will sound hollow and worthless.

-So, what is the real cause of heart disease according to Dr. Lundell?
-He actually touches on a number of important subjects in his article.
+Dr. Lundell touches on a number of important subjects in his article.
 I might in fact agree with him about many things.
-For example, it is quite likely that cholesterol lowering drugs are overused in primary prevention.
-It is also quite possible that overeating of unhealthy, processed carbohydrates has contributed to the obesity epidemic.
-Maybe our emphasis on cholesterol and saturated fats has been too strong, maybe saturated fats are not as bad as sometimes thought.
+For example, it is quite likely that cholesterol lowering drugs are overprescribed in primary prevention.
+It is also possible that overeating of unhealthy, processed carbohydrates has contributed to the obesity epidemic.
+Maybe our emphasis on cholesterol and saturated fats has been too strong, maybe saturated fats are not the enemy.

-Dr. Lundell claims there is lack of evidence indicating that saturated fats promote heart disease and he is actually right about that.
+Dr. Lundell claims there is lack of evidence indicating that saturated fats promote heart disease and he could be right about that.
 There are however studies available indicating that monounsaturated and polyunsaturated fats may be a healthier food choice than saturated fats.

 Finally, I tend to agree with Dr. Lundell when he recommends choosing the foods your grandmother served and avoid manufactured foods.
 Fresh unprocessed foods are usually a better choice.